Introduction to Rooftop Solar

 1. Solar Renewable Energy Credits: Thanks to Illinois’ Future Energy Jobs Act, passed in 2016, the state will purchase the “Solar Renewable Energy Credits,” or SRECs, that your system produces at a set dollar amount.
 SRECs allow you to sell the environmental value of the solar power you produce—you earn one SREC for every 1,000 kilowatt-hours.
 SRECs are important to states like Illinois that have laws requiring utilities to get a certain amount of power from renewables.
 For residential solar, this incentive is an upfront payment determined by how much energy your system is expected to produce over 15 years.
 Since the amount of energy generated by solar installations varies widely, the percentage of the project costs that this incentive will cover also varies.
 Your solar installer will help you determine how much of your project you can expect this incentive to cover.

-2. The Federal Solar Investment Tax Credit: This tax credit lets you deduct 30 percent of your solar project costs from your federal taxes.
-The credit is available through 2019, but it drops to 26 percent in 2020 and 22 percent in 2021.
+2. The Federal Solar Investment Tax Credit: This tax credit lets you deduct 26 percent of your solar project costs from your federal taxes.
+The credit is available through 2022, but it drops to 22 percent in 2023.
+The credit disappears entirely for residential customers after 2023.
 This incentive does not depend on how much energy your system produces, but you must pay federal taxes in order to benefit.
-If 30 percent of your project costs amounts to more than you paid in federal taxes in a single year, you’ll receive the rest of your incentive the following year.
-(For example, if 30 percent of your project costs is $5,000 but you only paid $3,000 in taxes, you’ll receive a $3,000 credit in the first year and then $2,000 the following year).
+If 26 percent of your project costs amounts to more than you paid in federal taxes in a single year, you’ll receive the rest of your incentive the following year.
+(For example, if 26 percent of your project costs is $5,000 but you only paid $3,000 in taxes, you’ll receive a $3,000 credit in the first year and then $2,000 the following year).

 3. On-bill Credits from your Electric Utility: Once you have installed your system, it’s likely you will not always be using 100 percent of the electricity it produces in real time.
 If your system is connected to your utility’s grid, excess electricity is sent back to the grid and you’ll receive bill credits for that electricity in a process called “net metering.”
 These credits help maximize your monthly bill savings and ensure you’re credited for every kilowatt-hour (kWh) your system produces, which helps pay off the remaining installation costs faster.
 They also help cover the cost of the electricity your household uses when your panels are not generating energy (i.e. cloudy days or nighttime).
 Your unused credits expire every April and do not “cash out,” so it is wise to make sure your system does not produce more electricity than your expected annual usage.
 Note: All residential customers of the regulated electric utilities (ComEd, Ameren, MidAmerican) can participate in “net metering.”
 If you have a municipal electric utility or cooperative, check to see if it too offers “net metering.”